wp-plugins/netforum-directory-with-importer/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display a member directory on any page on thw wordpress site.
+Display a member directory on any page on the wordpress site.
 Also comes with a GUI to make it easier to import information from netForum to wordpress.